Penn Arts & Sciences Logo

 Printer-friendly versionPrinter-friendly version

-The Sweeten Prize recognizes the best essay in American Literature submitted by a graduate student in English within the last calendar year.
-Entries are nominated and submitted by faculty, and essays are judged by two faculty members.
+The Sweeten Prize recognizes the best essay in American Literature and Culture submitted by a graduate student in English.
+Essays are judged by two faculty members, usually during the month of August, and are announced at the English Department's annual Collation ceremony.

 Sweeten Award Recipients